top of page

 Depending on the priorities of corporate partners or investors, Oculogics can advance its preclinical next generation aldehyde traps to the clinic in oral tablets, eyedrops or both within two years of external financing or program acquisition.
 Each program can have its own funding, financial exit, target indication(s) and exclusive rights to one novel drug structure from our drug series.

-A recent study by a Nobel laureate at UCSF showed that lipid aldehydes irreversibly activate the proteins in cell membranes that initiate pain signaling (Zhao 2020, Nature 585:141).
+A recent study by a Nobel laureate at UCSF showed that lipid aldehydes irreversibly activate the proteins in peripheral nerves that initiate pain signaling (Zhao 2020, Nature 585:141).
 These new findings make chronic pain a promising treatment area for aldehyde traps because they deactivate the very same lipid aldehydes.
-Traps would prevent them from initiating pain signaling in afflicted tissues, and with high drug safety because traps would not block pain sensitivity elsewhere in the body.
-These findings are consistent with the rapid pain relief seen in clinical studies of reproxalap in painful ocular inflammation.
+Traps will reduce pain signaling in afflicted tissues, with high drug safety because traps will not block pain sensitivity elsewhere in the body, and have no complications of addiction like opioid pain killers or GI bleeding like NSAIDs.

-With their greater potency and high CNS exposure, next gen traps are expected to benefit patients suffering from chronic pain in multiple diseases associated with chronic inflammation.
-An oral IND application can be submitted to the FDA for either chronic pain per se or an indication associated with chronic pain, such as painful diabetic neuropathy, degenerative disc disease, osteoarthritis, migraines, traumatic injuries, cancer including complications of radio or chemo therapy, and other painful diseases associated with inflammation.
+With their higher potency and CNS exposure, next gen traps are expected to give even greater pain relief to patients suffering from chronic pain in diseases associated with chronic inflammation and aging.
+An oral IND application can be submitted to the FDA for either chronic pain per se or an indication associated with chronic pain, such as painful diabetic neuropathy, other forms of painful neuropathy, degenerative disc disease, osteoarthritis, migraines, traumatic injury, cancer including complications of radio or chemo therapy, and others.

 As an inflammation platform drug, traps can also reduce complications of inflammation that are disabling but not painful.
 Independent studies have shown that inflammation is a serious complication that advances disease progression in neurodegenerative brain diseases, cognitive and behavioral impairments in psychiatric disorders, painless peripheral neuropathy, cardiovascular disease, chronic kidney disease, and liver disease among others.